sbhumkar07/Deep-Learning-Projects/VGG13-CNN-Image-Classification/Readme.md

 ## Detailed Report

-A comprehensive report detailing the model architecture, training process, evaluation metrics, and performance graphs is available in `report.pdf`.
+A comprehensive report detailing the model architecture, training process, evaluation metrics, and performance graphs is available in `CNN report.pdf`.

 ## Contact